- In this lesson you will learn the following concepts

 - How to create a window.

-- How to type a text and display it.
+- How to enter and display text.

 Estimated time: 30 mn

 To start working with WINDEV, we are going to create a window.

 |Windows make it possible to display or enter information on the screen.
 The user can directly interact with the windows via controls, buttons, etc.|

 These first operations will present the main concepts for developing with WINDEV.
 Full topics will be presented in the following sections.

 - Start WINDEV 26.
 Go the WINDEV home page if necessary: press Ctrl + <.